AI IN MARKETING2024-11-02⏱️ 10 minutes

 Understanding machine learning isn't just about the theory—it's about applying it in real-world scenarios.

-These practical skills translate directly to workplace value whether it’s building a recommendation engine or training a model to detect fraud.
+These practical skills translate directly to workplace value, whether building a recommendation engine or training a fraud detection model.

 Future-Proofing Your Career